Testify (Parliament song)

 "Testify" is a song by the band Parliament.
 It is a funk reworking of the song "(I Wanna) Testify", which was originally recorded in 1967 by The Parliaments and reached #3 on the Billboard R&B chart.
 This new version was the second single released from the 1974 album Up for the Down Stroke, and the second track on the album.

+This version included a clavinet track by keyboardist Bernie Worrell and vocals by guitarist Eddie Hazel.

 Original mix

 The version of "Testify" included on early pressings of Up for the Down Stroke featured a mix that highlighted the group vocals and deemphasized the instrumental sound.
-On later pressings this was replaced by a version with different, more rhythm-intensive mix - the version heard on the song's single release.
+On later pressings this was replaced by a version with different, more rhythm-intensive mix – the version heard on the song's single release.
 The original mix of the song was included as a bonus track on the 2003 CD reissue of the album.

 The version of this song on the original album release also deleted a small portion of the clavinet introduction.
-This was restored on the 1993 compilation release Tear the Roof Off 1974-1980.
+This was restored on the 1993 compilation release Tear the Roof Off 1974–1980.